 The Collection Fund statement reflects the statutory obligation for billing authorities to maintain a separate Collection Fund.
-The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates (NDR).
+The statement shows the transactions of the billing authority in relation to the collection from taxpayers and distribution to local authorities and the Government of council tax and non-domestic rates (NNDR).
 The administrative costs associated with the collection process are charged to the General Fund.

-Collection Fund surpluses or deficits declared by the billing authority in relation to Council Tax are apportioned to the relevant precepting bodies in the subsequest financial year.
+Collection Fund surpluses or deficits declared by the billing authority in relation to Council Tax are apportioned to the relevant precepting bodies in the subsequent financial year.
 The Council Tax precepting bodies are West Sussex County Council and Sussex Police and Crime Commissioner.

 The Business Rates Retention Scheme was introduced from 1 April 2013.
 The main aim of the scheme is to give councils a greater incentive to grow businesses in the District.
-It does however, also increase the financial risk due to non-collection and the volatility of the NDR base.
-The scheme shares are 40% retained by the Authority, 50% share paid to Central Government and 10% share paid to West Sussex County Council.
+It does however, also increase the financial risk due to non-collection and the volatility of the NNDR base.
+For 2021/22 and 2020/21 the scheme shares are 40% retained by the Authority, 50% share paid to Central Government and 10% share paid to West Sussex County Council.

-The NDR surpluses or deficits declared by the billing authority in relation to Business Rates are apportioned to the relevant bodies in the subsequent financial year in their respective proportions detailed above.
+The NNDR surpluses or deficits declared by the billing authority in relation to Business Rates are apportioned to the relevant bodies in the subsequent financial year in their respective proportions detailed above.